mozilla-services/qdo/docs/design.rst

 All parts of Queuey and qdo are optimized for a cluster setup of at least three nodes for each component.
 It's possible to use a single instance setup for development purposes though.
-For example this is reflected in all parts supporting configuration of multiple back-end nodes and random selection of nodes and automatic fail-over amongst nodes.
+This is for example reflected in all parts supporting configuration of multiple back-end nodes and random selection of nodes and automatic fail-over amongst nodes.
 It's assumed that the exact same on-disk configuration files will be used for configuring multiple nodes